groonga/groonga/doc/source/reference/commands/ruby_load.rst

 ``path``
 """"""""

-It specifies the Ruby script path which you want to load.
+Specifies the Ruby script path which you want to load.

 Return value
 ------------